Things to Know About Type 2 Diabetes

 - cooked cereal, or

-- whole-grain breads.
+- whole-grain bread.

 Carbohydrates with a high glycemic index that raise blood sugar levels quickly are